SugiharaLab/EDM_Documentation/docs/algorithms_in_depth.md

 tldr: For every query point, S-MAP constructs a linear function from all state-space neighbors.
-However, each neighbor is weighted with an exponential function based on theta, such that nearby points to the query point have a higher weight than those further from it.
+However, each neighbor is weighted with an exponential function based on theta, such that nearby points to the query point have a higher weight than those further from it, such that a locally linear approximation to the nonlinear system of study is appropriate (as long as theta is weighted proportionately to how nonlinear the system is).
 Hopefully it makes sense now why SMAP stands for sequentially weighted global linear maps, since the algorithm: for every query point (sequentially) weights the entire library (weighted global) and then computes a linear solution mapping the local space on the reconstructed